typings/typings/docs/faq.md

 Typings consumes external module definitions and wraps them up into namespaced, global declarations.
 Curious as to what this means?
 Read [this](/docs/external-modules.md).

 The idea is, with external module definitions, you can't implement any leaky information that will break other consumers.
-Once you omit all the leaky details, you can properly version dependencies - though it requires some hacky namespacing from Typings to work with the TypeScript compiler.
+Once you omit all the leaky details, you can properly version dependencies - though it requires some namespacing tricks from Typings to make it work with the TypeScript compiler.

-Type definitions for Typings can also come from anywhere on the internet, allowing new consumers of definitions that were previously restricted to a subset of tooling to distribute type definitions.
+Type definitions for Typings can also come from anywhere, allowing new consumers of definitions, that were previously restricted to a subset of tools, to distribute type definitions.

 ## Module Resolutions